bdelbosc/nuxeo-stacks/README.md

   - requires non official nuxeo image with Oracle (or check latest OpenJDK)

 - Security checks
-  - no /var/run/docker.sock (not possible for traefik, kafka, netdata ?)
+  - no /var/run/docker.sock (not possible for traefik, kafka, netdata?)
   - no  --privileged ()
   - no root user
   - check base image used